parakalan/carnatic-riffusion/index.md

   * Too much mridangam in the songs - This could be because we have trained on whole songs instead of specific portions of the song.
 So the Mridangam *tani avartanam* seems to take precedence for many.
   * The captions are not good.
 As of now, we generate captions with this template - "Raga {raga name} and composer {composer name}".
 There is not enough context in this.
 A better way would be - "Alapanai in raga {raganame} in {talaname} tala", "Neraval in raga {raganame} by {singer name}".
 Of course, we'd need to segment the songs into *alapanai*, *tani avartanam*, *neraval* and *violin* for this.
   * The raga is not actually followed in many cases.
 For this, we could add a loss function with a raga recognition model - or - jointly train a raga detector with SD.

+* Stay tuned for updates - we won't stop until we train a perfect carnatic synthesizer!